lvgamedev/simairport-modding/docs/guides/customoptions.md

 # Custom Options

-Here is a guide onto using `SimAirport.Modding.Settings`, letting the game handle saving of the data.
+Here is a guide onto using `SimAirport.Modding.Settings`, letting the game handle saving and rendering of the data.

 ## Setup